The Best Compound Butter Made with Ghee | Whole30, Paleo, Vegan

 How to Flavor

-The other flavorings can be minced garlic or shallots, citrus zest, cheeses (blue cheese is a fave), prepared sauces such as chimichurri or pesto, or spices such as cayenne, red pepper flakes or turmeric.
-Mix the ingredients into the butter completely then make a mound on a sheet of parchment paper, wax paper, or plastic wrap.
+Use other flavorings such as minced garlic or shallots, citrus zest, cheeses (not Paleo or Whole30), prepared sauces such as chimichurri or pesto, or spices such as cayenne, red pepper flakes or turmeric.
+Mix the ingredients into the ghee then make a mound on a sheet of parchment paper, wax paper, or plastic wrap.
 Shape into a 1 1/2″ tube then roll up in the parchment paper tightly.
 Twist the ends like an old school piece of candy and place in the fridge until solidified.

 What Type of Butter is Best for Compound Butter or Ghee?